flatpak/flat-manager/README.md

 All configuration is done via environment variables, but it will also look for a '.env' file in the current directory or one of its parents.
-The source repository contains a version that should work fine for testing.
+The source repository contains example.env that can be used as a basis:

+    cp example.env .env
+    # edit .env

 Database
 --------